Bajoran: Hierarchy

-Pagh-Wraith
+Pagh Wraiths

-Pagh Wraiths (also spelled Pah Wraiths, Bajoran for Soul Wraiths) are the enemies of the Bajoran Prophets.
-Bajoran religious texts state that the Pagh-wraiths once resided in the Celestial Temple (the Bajoran wormhole) alongside the Prophets and, like them, are similar non-corporeal beings.
+The Pagh Wraiths (also spelled Pah Wraiths), Bajoran for Soul Wraiths, are the enemies of the Bajoran Prophets.
+Bajoran religious texts state that the Pagh Wraiths once resided in the Celestial Temple (the Bajoran wormhole) alongside the Prophets and, like them, are non-corporeal beings.
 However, they were expelled from the Celestial Temple and banished to the Fire Caves on Bajor.
 According to ancient Bajoran texts, the Pagh Wraiths were "false Prophets".
 Whereas the Prophets are analogous to angels or even gods, the Pagh Wraiths are analogous to demons.

-Similarly, to Christianity's Satan, Kosst Amojan ("The Evil One") was a Prophet who was forced out of the Celestial Temple after a failed attempt to seize control, with the other Pagh Wraiths, which are similar to fallen angels in Christianity.
+Similarly to Christianity's Satan, Kosst Amojan ("The Evil One") was a Prophet who was forced out of the Celestial Temple after a failed attempt to seize control, with the other Pagh Wraiths, which are similar to fallen angels in Christianity.
 In several other incidents, the Pagh Wraiths attempted to leave their physical prison (the "Caves of Fire") and return to take control of the Celestial Temple, but none of these attempts succeeded.
 There continues to be a minority group on Bajor who worship the Pagh Wraiths as the True Prophets, but they are generally shunned as outcasts and heretics.
 Despite this, the cult of the Pagh Wraiths became more popular on Bajor as an alternative religion to that of the Prophets, after many Bajorans felt the Prophets had abandoned them due to the closure of the wormhole.
 For a time, Dukat even formed his own Pagh Wraith cult on the abandoned space station Empok Nor, with himself as leader.

 Like the Prophets, they are able to induce visions in corporeal beings, appearing as familiar figures as the Prophets do in such visions.
 The Pagh Wraiths long for revenge against the Prophets who cast them out of the Celestial Temple (the wormhole), even going so far as to possess the bodies of corporeal beings to further their goals: